 We wanted to celebrate another duplex listing that went off without a hitch in Minneapolis Minnesota.
-This amazing property was in the Minnehaha neighborhood of Minneapolis, and it’s a perfect example of Transforming what would be a regular financial liability and transform it into an income producing asset.
+This amazing property was in the Minnehaha neighborhood of Minneapolis, and it’s a perfect example of transforming what would be a regular financial liability, into an income producing asset.

-The main attractiveness of purchasing a duplex rather than a regular home for sale in Minneapolis Minnesota is that you can rent out one of the units in the duplex, and the rental income might even come close to offsetting your entire mortgage.
-In fact, depending on what your mortgage payment and original down payment is, people are often creating situations where they can live in one side of the duplex in rent out the other side – while creating steady income streams.
+The main attractiveness of purchasing a duplex rather than a regular home for sale in Minneapolis, is that you can rent out one of the units in the duplex, and the rental income might even come close to offsetting your entire mortgage.
+In fact, depending on what your mortgage payment and original down payment is, people are often creating situations where they can live in one side of the duplex and rent out the other side – while creating steady income streams.

-Duplexes and triplexes in Minneapolis are amazing because you’re able to purchase them with first time homebuyer financing, using mortgages like FHA or even just traditional mortgages which require lower down payments between three and 10%.
+Duplexes and triplexes in Minneapolis are amazing because you’re able to purchase them with first time home buyer financing, using traditional mortgages or FHA, which require lower down payments between 3% and 10%.

 If you create a couple hundred dollars of monthly positive cash flow out of a small down payment investment, that means you will get a high cash on cash return for your property.